Layne Norton is one of the biggest names in evidence-based training at the moment, and with good cause.

 Not everyone will be able to do this, particularly older lifters, or brand new lifters.

 We would not be surprised if the dropout rate for PHAT was quite high, because after three sessions your body feels very beat up.
-Not everyone enters a gym with the express intention to leave every ounce of sweat on the gym floor, but PHAT demands that you do just that.
+Not everyone enters a gym with the express intention to leave every ounce of sweat on the gym floor.
+However PHAT demands that you do just that.

 A highly intense, difficult, workout that will separate the highly motivated from everyone else.

 If you have the ability to work harder than you’ve ever worked before, then this is definitely the program for you.
-If you are looking for something that doesn’t leave you reaching for the smelling salts then there are other, less intense programs out there that might be more suitable for you, but they probably don’t create as good a result as PHAT does.
+If you are looking for something that doesn’t leave you reaching for the smelling salts then there are other, less intense programs out there that might be more suitable for you.
+The problem is that they probably don’t create as good a result as PHAT does.

 As with any training program, adequate rest, nutrition and supplementation will go a long way to helping you achieve your goals.